Skip to content

 enumeration process, these clients are identified.
 These clients can be simple

-HID sensor applications, sensor calibration application or senor firmware
+HID sensor applications, sensor calibration application

 update application.

-HID sensor applications, sensor calibration applications or sensor firmware
+HID sensor applications, sensor calibration application

-update applications.
+update application

 The implementation model is similar, like USB bus, ISH transport is also